Galois representations with large image in the global Langlands correspondence: Study of the images I: -valued representations

-Finally, we remark that, when $p=7$, we cannot ensure that the image of $\overline{\rho}_{\pi,\ell}$ contains $\Omega_7(\F_\ell)$ assuming only the hypotheses (\ref{peso}) of Theorem \ref{Prin}.
-However, as we will see in the next section, we are able to guarantee that the image of certain $G_2$-valued Galois representations contains $G_2(\F_\ell)$.
+Finally, we remark that, when $p=7$, we cannot ensure that the image of $\overline{\rho}_{\pi,\ell}$ contains $\Omega_7(\mathbb{F}_\ell)$ assuming only the hypotheses (\ref{peso}) of Theorem \ref{Prin}.
+However, as we will see in the next section, we are able to guarantee that the images of certain $G_2$-valued Galois representations contain $G_2(\mathbb{F}_\ell)$.